jyellick/obc-docs/api/Openchain API.md

 ### REST Endpoints

-To learn about the Openchanin REST API through Swagger, please take a look at the Swagger document [here](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/rest_api.json) and the instructions on how to set up Swagger locally on your machine [here](#to-set-up-swagger-ui).
+To learn about the Open Blockchain REST API through Swagger, please take a look at the Swagger document [here](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/rest_api.json) and the instructions on how to set up Swagger locally on your machine [here](#to-set-up-swagger-ui).

 * [Block](#block)
   * GET /chain/blocks/{Block}